antmicro/kenning-pipeline-manager/docs/source/specification-format.md

   Additionally, if a node extends from a category node, then it has to be in its subtree.
 * `color` - a hexadecimal color that will be used as the node background in the editor.
   If not provided, the default Kenning Pipeline Manager color scheme will be used.
+* `pill` - a dictionary that defines an additional node tag displayed in the top right corner of the node.
+It has the following entries:
+  * `text` - content of the pill,
+  * `color` (optional) - background color.
+The default color is white.

 Some or all of the properties above (except for `name`) can be derived from existing node types using the `extends` list - check [Node type inheritance](#node-type-inheritance).